pelvic floor physical therapy isn’t just for people with internal genitals

 *As always, this is not intended to be medical advice.
 I would always recommend working one on one with a pelvic floor physical therapist to have specialized treatment based on you, your presentation, and your pelvic floor symptoms.

-Dr. Brook Orvis is a Board-Certified Women’s Health and Pelvic Floor Physical Therapist, Duke Residency-Trained in Women’s Health, and the owner of Flora Physical Therapy.
+Dr. Brook Orvis (she/her) is a Board-Certified Women’s Health and Pelvic Floor Physical Therapist, Duke Residency-Trained in Women’s Health, and the owner of Flora Physical Therapy.
 As a momma to a spirited toddler, she understands the difficulty of being a parent while prioritizing self-care, including caring for your body and pelvic floor.
 She believes that pelvic floor therapy is for everyone and is passionate about providing accessible treatment options for birthing people, men, women, kids, and the LGBTQIA+ community so that they can take better care of themselves and receive equitable care.
 She loves educating and empowering clients to take charge of their body and health and to not accept leaking of urine, prolapse, pelvic pain, pain during sex, and core weakness as a normal part of being a human.

 Previous